pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``server namespaces`` command lists the namespaces of the WBEM server of the :term:`current connection`.

-The result is displayed using :term:`Table output formats`.
+The result is displayed using ``txt`` output format or :term:`Table output formats`.

+The Interop namespace must exist on the server.

 Example:

 .. code-block:: text

-    $ pywbemcli --name myserver --output-format plain server namespaces Server Namespaces:
+    $ pywbemcli --name myserver --output-format plain server namespaces Namespace Name
-    Namespace Name
     root/PG_InterOp
     root/benchmark